 - 1 tablespoon water Add to list

-- 1 package Aussie Bakery frozen puff pastry, 3 sheets thawed Add to list
+- 1 package frozen puff pastry, 3 sheets thawed Add to list

 - Hazelnut Praline (recipe follows) Add to list

-- 3 semi-ripe pears (red Bartletts are a colorful contrast) Add to list
+- 3 firm-ripe pears (red Bartletts are a colorful contrast) Add to list

-- 1/2 cup demerera or turbinado sugar mixed with 1 teaspoon cinnamon Add to list
+- 1/2 cup demerara or turbinado sugar mixed with 1 teaspoon cinnamon Add to list

-Unfold the pastry sheets on a work surface.
-Cut each sheet into four squares and brush lightly with the egg wash.
-Spoon about 2 tablespoons of the praline onto the center of each square, spreading into a 2-inch circle.
+Unfold pastry sheets on a work surface.
+Cut each sheet into four squares and brush lightly with egg wash.
+Spoon about 2 tablespoons praline into the center of each square, spreading into a 2-inch circle.

 Cut the stem and blossom end off of each pear.
-Cut the pears into quarters lengthwise and remove the center core.
-Cut each quarter in 1/8-inch slices crosswise, keeping the slices together as best you can.
+Cut pears into quarters lengthwise and remove center cores.
+Cut each quarter in 1/8-inch slices crosswise, keeping slices together as best you can.
 Using a spatula or a table knife, place one (sliced) pear quarter in the center of each of the pastry squares, fanning them lightly.

-Sprinkle generously with the cinnamon sugar.
-Fold the edges of the pastry up around the filling, leaving the pears mostly exposed and brush the outside of the pastry lightly with egg wash.
+Sprinkle generously with cinnamon sugar.
+Fold edges of the pastry up around the filling, leaving pears mostly exposed.
+Brush outside of the pastry lightly with egg wash.
 Sprinkle with more cinnamon sugar.
-Place the pastries on a parchment paper-lined baking sheet.
+Place pastries on prepared baking sheets.

-Bake for 20 to 25 minutes in a 425° F oven, or until the pastry is deep golden brown.
+Bake for 20 to 25 minutes, until pastry is deep golden brown.
 Let cool for 5 minutes and sprinkle with powdered sugar.
-You may add a few berries for garnish.
-(Organic frozen berries still taste like summer!)
-Serve with Fran’s Raspberry Sauce for a perfect finish.

 Recipe by, PCC Chef